Ana Castillo: Violence against women

-Castillo addresses the crimes that people living in border towns may be subjected to.
-Specifically, crimes against women.
+Castillo addresses the crimes that people living in border towns may be subjected to, specifically, crimes against women.
 Ximena's death, the kidnapping of Miguel's ex-wife, and the life story of Tiny Tears are all representative of border violence against women.

 When women cross the border, sexual violence is not uncommon.
 Already in a vulnerable state, men and cartel members take advantage of the circumstance.
 As a result, women living by the border or immigrants trying to cross are subjected to such violence.
 Additionally, these crimes have psychological effects that can cloud one's judgment or influence behavior.
-In The Guardians, Tiny Tears yearns for family and other forms of bonds to fill the voids in her life. as a result of violence.
+In The Guardians, Tiny Tears yearns for family and other forms of bonds to fill the voids in her life that are a result of violence.
 Consequently, she looks for family in a criminal sense, by joining Los Palominos.

-Chicano Culture
+Chicano culture

 Castillo not only addresses the common horror stories, but also addresses the cultural implications of what it means to be Mexican but live in the United States.

 To illustrate this, Castillo accentuates Regina’s experiences on both sides of the border.
-On one hand, Regina has experienced the hardships that many Mexican people and migrants endure, such as picking crops or partaking in manual labor that is bodily taxing.
+On the one hand, Regina has experienced the hardships that many Mexican people and migrants endure, such as picking crops or partaking in manual labor that is bodily taxing.
 However, when she immigrated and worked to become a teacher’s aide, she is no longer in the same boat as many of her confidantes.
 One may internalize this new experience and feel conflicted between where they came from versus their new way of life.
 In turn, feelings of betrayal and isolation for some may arise.
 For others, remembering past experiences or holding onto the stories of close ones can be a source of strength.
-For Regina, her life as a teacher’s aide is refreshing; although, people like her brother Rafa and their circumstances will always stick with her.
+For Regina, her life as a teacher’s aide is refreshing; however, people like her brother Rafa and their circumstances will always stick with her.